awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 Many AWS resources support tags, including Amazon EC2 and Amazon Relational Database Service \(Amazon RDS\) instances, Amazon Elastic Block Store \(Amazon EBS\) volumes and snapshots, Resource Groups, and Amazon Simple Storage Service \(Amazon S3\) buckets, to name a few\.
 You can quickly run automation on your AWS resources by targeting tags\.
 A tag is a key\-value pair, such as Operating\_System\-Linux or Department\-Finance\.
 If you assign a specific name to a resource, then you can also use the word "Name" as a key, and the name of the resource as the value\.

 When you specify a tag as the target for an automation, you also specify a target parameter\.
 The target parameter uses the `TargetParameterName` option\.
 By choosing a target parameter, you define the type of resource on which the automation runs\.
 The target parameter you specify with the tag must be a valid parameter defined in the runbook\.
 For example, if you want to target dozens of EC2 instances by using tags, then choose the `InstanceId` target parameter\.
 By choosing this parameter, you define *instances* as the resource type for the automation\.
 Further, when creating a custom runbook you can specify the **Target type** as `/AWS::EC2::Instance` to ensure only instances are used\.
-The following screenshot uses the AWS\-DetachEBSVolume runbook\.
+The following screenshot uses the `AWS-DetachEBSVolume` runbook\.
 The logical target parameter is `VolumeId`\.

 ![\[Using tags as targets for a Systems Manager Automation\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-rate-control-tags-1.png)

-The AWS\-DetachEBSVolume runbook also includes a special property called **Target type**, which is set to `/AWS::EC2::Volume`\.
+The `AWS-DetachEBSVolume` runbook also includes a special property called **Target type**, which is set to `/AWS::EC2::Volume`\.
 This means that if the tag\-key pair `Finance-TestEnv` returns different types of resources \(for example, EC2 instances, Amazon EBS volumes, Amazon EBS snapshots\) then only Amazon EBS volumes will be used\.

 **Important**
 Target parameter names are case sensitive\.
 If you run automations by using either the AWS CLI or AWS Tools for Windows PowerShell, then you must enter the target parameter name exactly as it is defined in the runbook\.
 If you don't, the system returns an `InvalidAutomationExecutionParametersException` error\.
 You can use the [DescribeDocument](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeDocument.html) API action to see information about the available target parameters in a specific runbook\.
-Here is an example AWS CLI command that provides information about the AWS\-DeleteSnapshot document:
+Here is an example AWS CLI command that provides information about the `AWS-DeleteSnapshot` document:

 ```
 aws ssm describe-document \